-Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family/The Jeffersons’ TV Special
+Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family-The Jeffersons’ TV Special

 “It’s live.
 Everyone sitting at home just think their TV messed up.”

-The studio audience roared, and as Foxx took a second to get back into character, his co-stars Woody Harrelson, Wanda Sykes, Marisa Tomei, Ellie Kemper, and Ike Barinholtz, tried not to laugh but they were all clearly losing it.
+The studio audience roared, and as Foxx took a second to get back into character, his co-stars Woody Harrelson, Wanda Sykes, Marisa Tomei, Ellie Kemper, and Ike Barinholtz, tried not to laugh, but they were all clearly losing it.
 Jamie Foxx, back in character as George Jefferson, then strutted around in a circle and continued on with the scene.

 You can see Jamie Foxx’s flubbed line and his subsequent save in the scene below.